-How does a mid-list novelist with less than 10,000 copies in print per novel, become one of the bestselling authors of all time?
+How does a mid-list novelist with less than 100,000 copies in print per novel become one of the bestselling authors of all time?

 Yes, you saw it correctly, 80 MILLION copies.

 While I enjoyed the book, Brown’s sudden popularity intrigued me even more.
-The Templars theory or Mary Magdalene as Jesus wife wasn’t new.
-I’d already read about it in the 1983 non-fiction work “Holy Blood, Holy Grail” while doing research for my own novel.
+The Templars theory or Mary Magdalene as Jesus’ wife wasn’t new.
+While researching my own novel, I’d already read about it in the 1983 non-fiction work “Holy Blood, Holy Grail.”

 Simultaneously, the Catholic church sex scandal had reached its apex.

-According to Wikipedia and National Catholic Reporter, The Pope declared that sex with a minor (under age of 18) was a sin against the six commandment of the Decalogue.
+According to Wikipedia and National Catholic Reporter, The Pope declared sex with a minor (under the age of 18) was a sin against the six commandments of the Decalogue.
 (The Ten Commandments).
 For non-Catholics, that commandment is “thou shall not commit adultery.”

-Now back to the future of 2003, not only we beginning to experience a cultural shift, we are at the start of a new generation (not to be confused with age generation such a Baby Boomers/Generation X/Millennials/Echo-boomers), the Civic (minded) generation that will last the next 40 years.
+Now back to the future of 2003.
+We’re beginning to experience a cultural shift.
+And at the start of a new generation.
+Not to be confused with age generation such a Baby Boomers/Generation X/Millennials/Echo-boomers.
+The Civic (minded) generation will last for the next 40 years.

-In the Civic generation, according to Neil Howe and William Strauss, we become more community-minded and will strive to do the best for society especially where our children are concerned.
+In the Civic generation, according to Neil Howe and William Strauss, we become more community-minded.
+We will strive to do the best for society, especially where our children are concerned.

-Obviously, if an institution such as the Catholic Church is harming our children we aren’t going to overthrow the church.
-We as a society however are going to look for ways to change it.
+Obviously, if an institution such as the Catholic Church harms our children, we will overthrow the church.
+We, as a society, however, are going to look for ways to change it.

-If I were a betting woman (I’m not) I would bet a nickel we’ll have more creative products and services that exhibit a combination of visionary yet practical, idealistic but pragmatic solutions.
+If I were a betting woman (I’m not), I would bet a nickel we’ll have more innovative products and services that exhibit a combination of visionary yet practical, idealistic but pragmatic solutions.

-Marketing, Publicity, Promotions and Media Relations will be included in the product and/or services’ design creating a new genre called Infotainment and/or edutainment.
+Marketing, Publicity, Promotions, and Media Relations will be included in the product and/or services design to create a new genre called infotainment and edutainment.

-One such example of this offering is Robert Townsend’s “Diary of Single Mom“.
-This on-line web series is in its third season and the focus is on family.
+One such example of this offering is Robert Townsend’s “Diary of Single Mom.”
+This online web series is in its third season, and the focus is on the family.

 However, this innovative drama doesn’t limit itself to your PC screen.

-Robert Townsend may understand “Diary of Single Mom” will not be the alpha to usher in the generation but clearly he understands the rules of engagement for creative products in this generation.
+Robert Townsend may understand “Diary of Single Mom” will not be the alpha to usher in the generation.
+Still, clearly, he understands the rules of engagement for innovative products in this generation.

 We will do ourselves well to keep watch too.